Dialectic and Philanthropic Societies: Programs

-Positions within the Joint Senate
+Governance

+The societies are governed by a Joint Senate, with the following officers:

 President: This individual presides over all meetings and maintains the authority to pass or deny any motions per the voting of the Joint Senate.
 This individual also attends all committee meetings and supports the committees in their various tasks.

 President Pro Tempore: This individual is the constitutional officer and essentially the vice president of the Joint Senate.
 They chair the Executive Committee and the Constitutional Committee and are responsible for maintaining order at meetings.

-Critic: This individual is responsible for critiquing and scoring the speeches that are presented during meetings.
+Critic: This individual is responsible for critiquing and scoring the speeches presented during meetings.
 They offer notes and any suggestions or commentaries they would like to share upon the conclusion of the debate.
-The Critic is also able to appoint a Recensioner to assist with the planning of programs and with other responsibilities of the Critic.
+The Critic is also able to appoint a Recensioner to assist with the planning of programs and other responsibilities of the Critic.

 Clerk: This individual is tasked with taking the minutes of meetings, managing the Societies' correspondence, and depositing records in the Societies' archives.
-The Clerk is also able to appoint a Correspondent to assist with the Societies' communications and with other responsibilities of the Clerk.
+The Clerk appoints a Correspondent to assist with the Societies' communications and with other responsibilities of the Clerk.

-Treasurer: This individual is tasked with collecting dues from members of the Societies and with managing the Societies' finances.
+Treasurer: This individual is tasked with collecting dues and managing the Societies' finances.
 However, they cannot chair the Finance Committee.

 Sergeant at Arms: This individual is responsible for maintaining the Societies' chambers and book and portrait collections.
-The SAA is also able to appoint a Curator to assist with maintaining the Societies' portrait collection and library and with other responsibilities of the SAA.
+The SAA appoints a Curator to assist with maintaining the Societies' portrait collection and library and other responsibilities.

 Historian: This individual is charged with knowing and upholding the traditions and customs of the Societies.
-The Historian is also able to appoint an Archivist to assist with maintaining the genealogical records of the Societies and with other responsibilities of the Historian.
+The Historian appoints an Archivist to assist with maintaining the genealogical records of the Societies and with other responsibilities of the Historian.

-President of the Dialectic Society: This individual is responsible for representing the Dialectic Society at meetings and on the Executive Committee.
+President of the Dialectic Society: This individual represents the Dialectic Society at meetings and on the Executive Committee.

-Speaker of the Philanthropic Society: This individual is responsible for representing the Philanthropic Society at meetings and on the Executive Committee.
+Speaker of the Philanthropic Society: This individual represents the Philanthropic Society at meetings and on the Executive Committee.